Cabaret Theatre Constitution

 Section 1: Nominations

-Section 4: Elections shall take place every year, and Executive Board members may serve more than one term (one year) of office if and only if they are re-elected.
+Section 4: Elections shall take place every year, and Executive Board members may serve more than one term (one year) of office only if they are re-elected.

 Section 6: Voting Rights

-Clause B: In the event that any two executive board or general board members are in a "co" position (e.g. Co-Artistic Directors), they may each get their own vote during elections by maintaining their individual active statuses, but must share a single vote in all other circumstances.
+Clause C: In the event that any two Executive Board or General Board members are in a "co" position (e.g. Co-Artistic Directors), they may each get their own vote during elections by maintaining their individual active statuses, but must share a single vote in all other circumstances.

-Clause B: Members of Cabaret who have voting rights [indicated below] may vote in elections for the executive board.
+Clause D: Members of Cabaret who have voting rights [indicated below] may vote in elections for the Executive Board.

-Subsection ii: All General Board and Executive Board Members will automatically receive voting rights should they successfully complete all expected tasks as detailed in their job description.
+Subsection iii: All General Board and Executive Board Members will automatically receive voting rights should they successfully complete all expected tasks as detailed in their job description.

-Clause B: Members may lose their status if caught violating the provisions of these bylaws by a ¾ vote of the general and executive boards.
+Clause E: Members may lose their status if caught violating the provisions of these bylaws by a (50% + 1) vote of the General and Executive Boards.

 Section 7: Voting